brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 tags: [machinelearning]
 ---

-In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the developers have changed tremendously the philosophy underlying the development of the PyTorch backend, moving from a python-wrapped implementation of C++ kernels (highly efficient), to an almost-full python implementation calling a reduced subset of primitive c++ kernels (highly developer friendly).
+In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the developers have changed tremendously the philosophy underlying the development of the PyTorch backend, moving from a python-wrapped implementation of C++ kernels (highly efficient), to a python implementation calling a reduced subset of small primitive c++ kernels (highly developer friendly).
 They also announced `torch.compile` as a method to perform a JIT compilation and optimization of the execution graph that tremendously speeds up the execution.

 So the main questions are: how much faster are the C++ model implementations compared to Python?
 If python is the *de facto* language for training, can we perform inference efficiently on a C++ code?
 How good is `torch.compile` really?

 #### Change of philosophy: from python to C++ to python

 Initial releases of pytorch were mostly written in python.
 Until the release of Python 2.x, the belief was that "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++".
-In practice, python has the overhead of the runtime itself, dynamic typing, JIT, interpreted code, etc. So moving PyTorch API to C++ and using python as layer that calls C++ functions seemed logical.
+In practice, python has the overhead of the runtime itself, dynamic typing, JIT, interpreted code, etc. So moving PyTorch API to C++ and using python as a *thin* layer that calls the C++ compiled implementations seemed logical.

-Now, with PyTorch 2.0, they're going in the complete opposite direction, claiming that the "philosophy on PyTorch has always been to keep flexibility and hackability our top priority, and performance as a close second" and "moving internals into C++ makes them less hackable and increases the barrier of entry for code contributions".
-So in practice, the library of 2000+ operations in C++ is being reduced in size and the "goal is to provide a primitive and stable set of ~250 operators with simplified semantics, called PrimTorch".
+Now, with PyTorch 2.0, they're moving in the complete opposite direction, claiming that the "philosophy on PyTorch has always been to keep flexibility and hackability our top priority, and performance as a close second" and "moving internals into C++ makes them less hackable and increases the barrier of entry for code contributions".
+So in practice, the library of 2000+ operations written in C++ is being reduced and the "goal is to provide a primitive and stable set of ~250 [C++] operators with simplified semantics, called PrimTorch".

-In brief, in order to favour PyTorch contributors that prefered Python over C++, they are limiting the C++ code to a few hundred kernels, and have all the remaining code implemented in python only.
+In brief, in order to favour PyTorch contributors that prefered Python over C++, they are limiting the C++ code to a few hundred kernels, and will have all the remaining code implemented in python only.
 Hardware vendors can then focus on their specific implementation of that subset of C++ methods, while the python runtime will execute the higher level operations.
 Sounds good, but the possibility of training a model using only C++ in the next releases of PyTorch remains uncertain.

 #### torch.compile

 The other big announcement was `torch.compile`, that "makes PyTorch code run faster by JIT-compiling PyTorch code into optimized kernels, all while requiring minimal code changes".
 Torch compile is based on three main steps:
-1. **graph acquisition** will break down instruction into (sets of primitive) operations and build an execution worflow (graph).
+1. **graph acquisition** will build the execution graph of all PyTorch operations.
 Nodes that can be combined and optimized together will be merged, and subsequently, graph will be rewritten as a graph of subgraphs.
 Parallel (graph leaves) and sequential modules are now exposed.
 2. **graph lowering** will decompose the previous operations into kernels that are native to the specific backend.
 3. **graph compilation** will convert the kernels into low-level operations that are specific to the device.